javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 - [CoffeeScript](http://coffeescript.org/) is a "syntax sugar" for JavaScript, it introduces shorter syntax, allowing to write more precise and clear code.
 Usually Ruby guys like it.
 - [TypeScript](http://www.typescriptlang.org/) is concentrated on adding "strict data typing", to simplify development and support of complex systems.
 It is developed by Microsoft.
-- [Dart](https://www.dartlang.org/) is a standalone language that has it's own engine that runs in non-browser environments (like mobile apps).
+- [Dart](https://www.dartlang.org/) is a standalone language that has its own engine that runs in non-browser environments (like mobile apps).
 It was initially offered by Google as a replacement for JavaScript, but as of now, browsers require it to be transpiled to JavaScript just like the ones above.

 There are more.
 Of course even if we use one of those languages, we should also know JavaScript, to really understand what we're doing.